WJUN (AM)

-WJUN (1220 kHz) is a classic rock AM radio station in the Lewistown, Pennsylvania, market.
-The station is owned by Kristin Cantrell's Seven Mountains Media, through licensee Southern Belle, LLC.
+WJUN (1220 kHz) is a radio station licensed to Mexico, Pennsylvania, United States, and serving the Lewistown, Pennsylvania, market.
+The station is owned by Seven Mountains Media, through licensee Southern Belle, LLC.
+The station broadcasts a classic rock format as it simulcasts WBUS in Centre Hall.

+History

 The station was started by Lewistown Broadcasting under the name Juniata-Perry Broadcasting Co.
-Lewistown Broadcasting owned WMRF (1490), WLTN-FM (97.9) and had majority ownership of WJSW 1290 and WJSW-FM (100.1) Altoona, PA.
-WJUN signed on with 250 watts in September, 1955.
-Staff were DJs Don Lorenz, Tim Palm, Manager Ralph Parker and Engineer Ken Callahan.
-As a small market station (one of the smallest in PA at the time), the station had very little budget, so all equipment was used.
-The studio equipment was from the former WLTN-FM, Lewistown, PA, which the company had recently discontinued and returned the license.
-Tower and transmitter were from WJSW, Altoona which had merged with WVAM after a fire destroyed the WVAM facility in 1951.
+WJUN signed on the air September 8, 1955.

 In 1957, the power was increased to 1000 watts.
 In 1970, pre-sunrise operation at 500 watts was authorized.
 After the FCC authorized nighttime operation for many daytime AM stations, WJUN began nighttime coverage of sports events in 1986.

-For the first 25 years, it ran a MOR (middle of the road) format and block programming consisting of country (6 - 7 am, 11 - 12 AM), Gospel 12:45 - 1:00 PM + weekends), Easy listening (5 PM - Sign off), Polka (12:30 - 1:00 PM Sunday) plus paid religion weekdays, weekends.
+For the first 25 years, it ran a middle of the road format and block programming consisting of country (6 - 7 am, 11 - 12 AM), Gospel 12:45 - 1:00 PM + weekends), Easy listening (5 PM - Sign off), Polka (12:30 - 1:00 PM Sunday) plus paid religion weekdays, weekends.
 Add to that mix Phillies baseball, Mutual News and the local obituary column.

-In 1977, the station was sold to Mid-State Broadcasting, owned by Richard (Tab) Lyons and Bill Berry, both former employees of WKVA, Lewistown, PA.
-Together, Tab and Bill called their company "Billbat Broadcasting."
-During their ownership, they modernized much of the equipment and moved the format to a more mainstream Adult-Contemporary and discontinued the block programming.
-The format included Country hits in rotation but in the era of "urban cowboy", it played well.
+In 1977, the station was sold to Mid-State Broadcasting.

 The FCC opened an FM allocation in 1986, which Mid-State applied for and was granted in 1987 for a Class A FM on 92.5.
 However they lacked the funds to construct the permit, so the station and CP were sold to Starview Media who signed on WJUN-FM in July 1988.
 WJUN soon began running a MOR/Oldies format, switching to ESPN Radio several years later.

-Effective November 1, 2018, Starview Media sold WJUN and the translator construction permit to Kristin Cantrell's Seven Mountains Media for $70,500.
-It then started simulcasting oldies-formatted WLUI 670 AM Lewistown.
+On July 9, 2018, Starview Media sold WJUN and the translator construction permit to Kristin Cantrell's Seven Mountains Media for $70,500.
+The sale was completed on November 1, and WJUN started simulcasting oldies-formatted WLUI 670 AM Lewistown.

 In June 2023, WJUN changed its format from a simulcast of oldies-formatted WLUI 670 AM Lewistown to a simulcast of classic rock-formatted WBUS 99.5 FM Centre Hall, branded as "99.5/107.5 The Bus".